MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-print-remittance-advice.md

 ---

-# How to: Print Remittance Advice
+# How to Print Remittance Advice
 You can print remittance advice before posting a payment journal and after posting a payment.
 This advice displays vendor invoice numbers, which helps vendors to perform reconciliations.

 ## To print remittance advice